BLENNZ Vacancies Ngā tūranga wātea i BLENNZ

 A job description is available on request.
 Please email a letter of application and CV to sharon.goldsmith@blennz.school.nz

-Applications close 5pm Tuesday 28th October 2025.
+Applications close Tuesday 2nd December 2025.

-BLENNZ Hamilton – Resource Teacher Vision (RTV)
+BLENNZ Auckland North – Resource Teacher Vision (RTV)

-Fixed Term Full-time Position (1SU)
+Fixed term Full-time Position (1SU) – starting Term 1 2026

 Are you passionate about inclusive education and making a meaningful difference in the lives of ākonga who are blind, deafblind or have low vision?